‘Wealth-hoarding boomers’ stereotype is age discrimination, MPs say

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The cross-party Women and Equalities Committee writes that the “boomers” trope, referring to those born between the mid-1940s and mid-1960s, is a “significant contributory factor to the normalisation of ageist attitudes” in the UK.
+The women and equalities committee writes that the “boomers” trope, referring to those born between the mid-1940s and mid-1960s, is a “significant contributory factor to the normalisation of ageist attitudes” in the UK.

-A report from the group – entitled ‘The rights of older people’ – this age group are stereotyped as a group “who hoard wealth to the disadvantage of younger people,” creating “unnecessary and unhelpful division” between generations.
+A report from the group – entitled “The rights of older people” – says this age group are stereotyped as a group “who hoard wealth to the disadvantage of younger people”, creating “unnecessary and unhelpful division” between generations.

 However, the argument that it is more challenging to be a young person in 2025 than it was for previous generations has a number of economic arguments that would support it.